WASasquatch/humhub-modules-custom-pages/docs/widget-example-1.md

-### Here is a simple example widget that displays a welcome back message every 24 hours for the Dashboard.
+Here is a simple example widget that displays a welcome back message every 24 hours for the Dashboard.

-This page is setup as a Widget, with the Widget Type as Dashboard, and the No Template option selected.
+This page is setup as follow
+- Type => Widget
+- Widget Type => Dashboard (Sidebar Widget)
+- No Template => Checked

 ```php
 /*  Has this message been displayed?
 Lets check our cookie */